 Hit Ctrl+S. The car moves, drifts right, and eventually leaves the road.
 That is expected.
 You just confirmed the controls work.

-Now swith planner.py tab and return a hardcoded straight-line trajectory ahead of the car:
+Now switch to the planner.py tab and return a hardcoded straight-line trajectory ahead of the car:

 def planner(car, world_model=None):